Brighton Sharbino

-Brighton Rosie Sharbino (born August 19, 2002) is an American actress.
+Brighton Sharbino (born August 19, 2002) is an American actress.
 She is best known for her role as Lizzie Samuels on the AMC television series The Walking Dead.

 Early life

-Sharbino is from Flower Mound, Texas.
-Her siblings Saxon and Sawyer Sharbino also act, and the family moved to Los Angeles when Brighton was nine.
+Sharbino's siblings Saxon and Sawyer Sharbino also act, and the family moved to Los Angeles when Brighton was nine.
 She switched to online school to make time for her acting career.

 Career

 Sharbino began her career singing on Barney & Friends on PBS.
 She had other early guest television appearances on series such as Hannah Montana, Prime Suspect, The New Normal and True Detective.

 In 2013, Sharbino landed her first major recurring role as Lizzie Samuels in the fourth and fifth seasons of The Walking Dead.
 She appeared in the film Cheap Thrills and played Young Abby Sciuto in the "Hit and Run" episode of NCIS.